DivasGupta7/A20J-Div2.B_all.solutions_with_explanations/README.md

-# A20J-Div2.B_all.solutions_with_explanations
+# C2ladder_solutions
-A collection of ladder div2.b solution with explanation needed.
+A collection of ladder solution of various ratings with a perfect explanations on the code.